ChilliPenguin/bruh-extension/README.md

 # The bruh extension
-The bruh extension converts any web page's text into `bruhs`.
+The bruh extension converts any web page's text into `bruh`(s).
 Thats it, really.

 # How to use
 Its as easy as three steps!